 Some simple hacks

-- Keep your contact details up to date along with a customer service centre
+- Keep your contact details up to date along with a customer service center

 - Playing smart and fair